-A single round attack to \QPVBBetaf~ for $\eta=1$ can be identified with a so-called monogamy-of-entanglement (MoE) game, introduced by Tomamichel, Fehr, Kaniewski and Wehner in \cite{TomamichelMonogamyGame2013}, formalized below in Definition \ref{def MoE game} and generalized by Johnston, Mittal, Russo, and Watrous~\cite{Extended_non-local_games_andMoE_games}.
-The authors of \cite{TomamichelMonogamyGame2013} showed that the optimal probability that the attackers are correct in one round of the \QPVBB~protocol is $1-\cos^2\pi/8$.
-Moreover, they show strong parallel repetition, i.e.\ if \QPVBB~is executed $n$ times in parallel, the probability that the attackers are correct is at most $(1-\cos^2\pi/8)^n$.
+A single round attack to \QPVBBeta~ for $\eta=1$ can be identified with a so-called monogamy-of-entanglement (MoE) game, introduced by Tomamichel, Fehr, Kaniewski and Wehner in \cite{TomamichelMonogamyGame2013}, formalized below in Definition~\ref{def MoE game} and generalized by Johnston, Mittal, Russo, and Watrous~\cite{Extended_non-local_games_andMoE_games}.
+The authors of \cite{TomamichelMonogamyGame2013} showed that the optimal probability that the attackers are correct in one round of the \QPVBB~protocol is $\cos^2(\frac{\pi}{8})$.
+Moreover, they show strong parallel repetition, i.e.\ if \QPVBB~is executed $m$ times in parallel, the optimal probability that the attackers are answer correct is $(\cos^2(\frac{\pi}{8}))^m$.
 Here we consider an \emph{extension} of a MoE game, which we will call \emph{lossy} MoE game, that will capture a round attack of \QPVBBeta---specifically step~4---and extensions of it, see Section~\ref{section m basis no entanglement}.